shrothwell/papers/journal.md

 #Authors
 Simon Rothwell
+John Bowes

 #Title
-High Resolution Phenotyping of Immune Cells
+High Resolution Phenotyping of Immune Cells in Psoriatic Arthritis

 #Introduction
 Mass cytometry using CyTOF is a powerful technique that can be used to phenotype cells (Chinoy 2011)